naiduv/Teamcity-XDT-build-runner-plugin/README.markdown

 ====================================

 This is forked from the Unity runner.
-It simply runs XDT Transforms using msxd.exe, bundled with the code.
+It simply runs XDT Transforms using ctt.exe, bundled with the code.

 Here is the latest [zip](https://docs.google.com/uc?id=0B0QNAIrRLSqVeGE0elMzTlZ2SGM&export=download).
 Place it in the plugins directory of teamcity and restart the server.